Parkers145/resume/resume.md

 		- Honor Guard Member

 	- **MILLWORKS DEPARTMENT SUPERVISOR | HOME DEPOT | JUN 2015- NOV 2016|**
-		- Lead a team of specialist who design and sell windows\doors to facilitate the construction or remodeling of both commercial and residential structures.
+		- Led a team of specialists who design and sell windows\doors to facilitate the construction or remodeling of both commercial and residential structures.
 		- Facilitate product knowledge, customer service and design systems training for both my associates and associates throughout the store.